-Over the last decade, GCC region has set the tone for progressive business activity.
-It has become the role model and a hub for many local and international companies to set up businesses.
-A major reason for this success can be attributed to setting up of tax free business zones and formalized and stringent, yet business friendly laws and regulation that instilled confidence in the business community to get themselves incorporated here.
+Over the last decade, the GCC region has set the tone for progressive business activity.
+It has become a role model and a hub for many local and international companies to set up businesses.
+A major reason for this success can be attributed to the setting up of tax free business zones and formalized and stringent, yet business friendly laws and regulation that instilled confidence in the business community to get themselves incorporated here.

 While a lot of businesses pop up to take benefit from these measures, there are bound to be certain instances where starting a business would not always result in expected gains.
-There will be times of business closures where investors would like to recover their investments due to nonperformance, or a change in business environment resulting in loss or so many other similar reasons.
+There will be times of business closures where investors would like to recover their investments due to nonperformance, a change in business environment resulting in loss or so many other similar reasons.

-If the business does not have enough money to conduct a business or meet the expenses such as bills and salaries and the company is constantly at loss.
+If the business does not have enough money to conduct business or meet the expenses such as bills and salaries and the company is constantly at loss.
 In that case, companies will go for voluntary company liquidation as they do not have enough funds to sustain in the competitive market.

 Reasons for Company Liquidation